 Well, Sarah, I know you've long enough.

-I wish I could tell you, I wish I did know what it is, but because I have an idea, and that was only from my personal guessing from our our work and and the research that we've all been doing.
+I wish I could tell you, I wish I did know what it is, but because I have an idea, and that was only from my personal guessing from our work and the research that we've all been doing.

 Can you give us like a headline what it might be about or who it might be about?